Skip to content

 Terminal window

-cliq settings integrations.github.token --global --unmask
+cliq settings agents.git.github.token --global --unmask

 # → ghp_xxxxxxxxxxxx